insomnyawolf/FileSharing/README.md

 ## Known Issues

+* Search no showing correctly on phone

+## Fixed Issues

 * Infinite scroll not working on phone
-* Search no showing correctly on phone